 Inventory Reports give high-level statistics for source file types in the current workspace: number of files of each type, whether verified, number of lines of source code (verified files only), and the like.
-To generate an Inventory Report, choose Reports > Inventory Report .
+To generate an Inventory Report, choose Reports > Inventory Report.
 The table below describes the columns in the Inventory Report.

 Column Description Туре The source file type.
-Source Lines The number of lines of source code in verified files of the specified type.
+Source Lines The number of physical source code lines in the source text files (including blank lines and comments).
 Quantity The number of source files of the specified type.
-Unverified The number of source files of the specified type for which verification was not attempted.
+Unverified The number of source files of the specified type for which verification was not attempted or for which verification failed completely .
 Note: Copybooks do not need to be verified.
 Copybooks are parsed when the including source file is verified.

-Verified The number of successfully verified source files of the specified type.
+Column Description Verified The number of successfully verified source files of the specified type.
 Erroneous The number of unsuccessfully verified source files of the specified type.
 Relaxed The number of source files of the specified type that were verified despite errors, under the relaxed parsing option.
 Missing The number of missing support files (copybooks, JCL procedures, and the like).